“Daniel [Keeling] is a fine musician who distinguishes himself as one who possesses solid vocal technique, which is both beautiful and expressive."

-During 2016, Daniel toured Spain as the baritone soloist with The New World Vocal Ensemble.
+During 2016 and 2017, Daniel toured Spain as the baritone soloist with The New World Vocal Ensemble.
 The NWVE consists of four classical soloists and presents a history of African-American sacred music, from Spirituals to the beginnings of Gospel music.
-This December of 2017, Daniel will preform again withThe NWVE in Madrid, Spain.
+This Summer of 2019, Daniel will tour again withThe NWVE in Spain.

 September of 2015, Daniel Keeling made his debut at Il Teatro dell’Opera di Roma during its 2014-15 season in John Adams's I Was Looking At The Ceiling And Then I Saw The Sky as the protagonist, Dewain.
 Within this opus, Adams incorporated the sounds of pop, soul, jazz and rock, and Ceiling/Sky’s libretto was written by acclaimed poet and social activist June Jordan.
 (Stage direction by Giorgio Barberio Corsetti and conducted by Alexander Briger.)